Thomas Chapin: Career

 Chapin was born on March 9, 1957, in Manchester, Connecticut.
-He attended Phillips Academy in Andover, Massachusetts where he studied classical music and jazz.
-In the late 1970s he attended the Hartt School of Music at the University of Hartford in Connecticut, studying with saxophonist Jackie McLean.
-In 1980 he graduated from Rutgers University where he studied with saxophonist Paul Jeffrey, pianist Kenny Barron and guitarist Ted Dunbar.
-From 1981 to 1986 he toured with Lionel Hampton as lead saxophonist and musical director.
+He attended Phillips Academy in Andover, Massachusetts, where he studied classical music and jazz.
+In the late 1970s, he attended the Hartt School of Music at the University of Hartford in Connecticut, studying with saxophonist Jackie McLean.
+He played frequently in the Hartford and Amherst, Massachusetts areas until moving in 1980 to Brooklyn, New York with fellow musicians Dave Phillips and George Kormendi.
+He studied at Rutgers University with saxophonist Paul Jeffrey, pianist Kenny Barron, and guitarist Ted Dunbar.
+He graduated from Rutgers in 1980.
+From 1981 to 1986, he toured with Lionel Hampton as lead saxophonist and musical director.
 He performed with Chico Hamilton's band from 1988 to 1989.

-In the late 1980s he formed quartets, quintets, and a band and album devoted to Brazilian music, Spirits Rebellious (Alacra).
+In the late 1980s, he formed quartets, quintets, and a band and album devoted to Brazilian music, Spirits Rebellious (Alacra).
 He founded Machine Gun with guitarist Robert Musso and a trio with bassist Mario Pavone and drummers Steve Johns and later Michael Sarin.
-In 1994 the trio performed at Madarao Jazz Festival in Japan, where he also played with Betty Carter, and at the Newport Jazz Festival in 1995.
+In 1994, the trio performed at Madarao Jazz Festival in Japan, where he also played with Betty Carter, and at the Newport Jazz Festival in 1995.
 He formed larger groups (Trio with Brass, Insomnia, Haywire, and Trio with Strings) and performed with Ray Drummond, Anthony Braxton, Tom Harrell, Sonny Sharrock, John Zorn, Walter Thompson, Dave Douglas, Marty Ehrlich, and Ned Rothenberg.
 He recorded over fifteen albums as a leader.

-Chapin died of leukemia in 1998 at the age of forty.
+Chapin died of leukemia in 1998 at the age of 40.